k-dinesh/GettingandCleaningDataProject/CodeBook.md

 CODEBOOK for Getting and Cleaning Data Project

-The tidy data set file "tidydata.csv" contains below 68 variables in the order
+The tidy data set file "tidydata.txt" contains below 68 variables in the order

 <B>Subject</B>